 DEAN AND ADMINISTRATION

 Since 1928 we have been a growing intellectual, creative, and professional powerhouse in landscape architecture education.
 In 1969 we became UGA’s School of Environmental Design, focusing on landscape architecture.
 In 2001 we became the College of Environment and Design to reflect the broader scope of our courses of study.
 Our Bachelor of Landscape Architecture program (BLA) is one of the largest in the country.
 Both our BLA and our Master’s program (MLA) have consistently been ranked among the top 10 by Design Intelligence, the sole source of peer evaluation of design programs in the United States.
 Our Master of Historic Preservation (MHP) program is among the most respected by the National Trust and is, in fact, one of only a few preservation programs in the country to offer a joint Juris Doctorate.
-The Master of Environmental Planning and Design (MEPD), accredited by the Planning Accreditation Board in 2016, and our new Doctoral Program, are increasingly attracting some of the best faculty and students in the country and beyond.
+The Master of Urban Planning and Design (MUPD), accredited by the Planning Accreditation Board in 2016, and our new Doctoral Program, are increasingly attracting some of the best faculty and students in the country and beyond.

 Sonia Hirt, PhD, FAICP